starlake-ai/starlake/docs/user/howto/load.rst

 * Type Rules: Rules that describe the recognized fields formats.
 * Domain Rules: Rules that describe the file format and load strategy
 * Schema Rules: Rules that describe field format using pattern matching
 * Assertions:  Rules that must be respected by the whole input file.
-These rules are executed once the file has been ingested.Man
+These rules are executed once the file has been ingested.

 Type Rules